Click "Play" to Listed the Article

 To remove bed bugs from your couch, start by stripping all the upholstery, covers or any fabric that comes off.
 Wash in the washing machine with at least 122 degrees Fahrenheit for at least 30 minutes and throw in the dryer at similar temperature and duration.
 Put anything that you can’t launder immediately in a plastic bag and seal tightly.

 Your cushions and pillows may be too large or bulky to put in washer or dryer.
 Place them in a bed bug -proof bag or sealed plastic bag and take to your local dry cleaners.
 Be sure to let the cleaner’s know that the cushions may have bed bugs.

 Next, vacuum the couch thoroughly to pick up eggs and live bed bugs as well as the undesirable remnants including feces and bed bug skin.
 Pay special attention to the cracks, edges, corners and seams.
 Place the used vacuum bag in a plastic bag and dispose of safely.

 Use your steam cleaner to thoroughly seam the couch.
 Pay close attention to cracks and seams.
 Finally, use the chemical spray if you think it’s necessary or if you suspect there are bed bugs left in the couch.

 Note that this process only gets rid of the bed bugs in your couch.
 There is no telling if your wallpaper, appliances or other obscure locations are infested.
-The best guarantee that you are rid of your bed bug problem for good is to hire an exterminator.
+The best guarantee that you are rid of your bed bug problem for good is to hire a pest control technician

 Bed Bugs in Carpet